posm/OpenMapKitWebsite/_includes/Creating-Your-Own-MBTiles-Basemap-File.md

 ![Beginning of Export](images/a-hot5.png)
 *Beginning of Export*

 Once your export is completed, right click on __POSM Bundle__ and copy the URL.
+You will use that URL as a data source in the POSM Administrative interface.

 ![Completed Export](images/a-hot6.png)
 *Completed Export*